girishvnair/FlowBPM/README.md

 We welcome contributions to improve FlowCore BPM.
 Please submit a pull request or open an issue for any feature requests.

 ## License
-FlowCore BPM is released under the MIT License.
+FlowCore BPM is released under the Apache-2.0 license.